Contrast

 Webinar Attendance Rates

 Want to maximize the number of people who make it to your webinar live?
-Host your webinar on a Thursday.
-Wednesday and Friday are the second and third-best days to host your webinar with ~40% live attendance rates.
+Host your webinar on a Wednesday.
+Thursday and Tuesday are the second and third-best days to host your webinar, with 45% live attendance rates.

 Best times to host your webinar

-22. 30 and 45 min webinars have 5% higher live attendance rates than 60 minute webinars
+30. 90-minute webinars have 29% higher live attendance rates than 30-minute webinars

 Smaller webinars tend to be more targeted and relevant to the audiences.
 This increases live attendance rates.
 They also get 10% more total views.
 Running more, smaller webinars can be a great way to increase webinar engagement.

-1000+ registrant webinars have the lowest average attendance rates.
+1000+ registrant webinars have the lowest average attendance rates at 41%, while those with 100-1000 registrations perform slightly better at 43%.

 Webinar Marketing Statistics